-- 2 cups unbleached all-purpose flour
+- 1 3/4 cups unbleached all-purpose flour

 - Dump the flour onto a pile in the center of a clean work surface.
-Use your fingers to mix the salt into the flour.

 - Continue to whisk the eggs, gradually pulling more and more flour into them, until a soft, shaggy dough begins to form.
 This will take several minutes.
 At this point, it’s unlikely that all of the flour has been incorporated, which is ok.

 - Unwrap the dough and cut it into 4 equal portions.
 Working with one portion at a time, and keeping the remaining dough covered in plastic wrap, flatten the dough out a bit with your hands so that it’s thin enough to fit through you pasta machine.
-Set the past machine to the widest setting (usually marked “1”), and feed the dough through the pasta roller.
+Set the past machine to the widest setting (usually marked “0”), and feed the dough through the pasta roller.
 Repeat 10-12 times; for the first 6 or 8 times, fold the dough over on itself before feeding it back through the rollers.
 This process will help complete the kneading process, strengthening the gluten in the flour and giving the pasta a chewier texture.

 - Now feed the long sheet of thinned pasta through the cutting rollers of your machine.
 Use kitchen sheers to cut the strands of pasta into the length you prefer.
 Toss the noodles with a bit of flour to keep them from sticking together and place in little piles on a baking sheet.
 Repeat with the remaining pasta dough.

 - Cook the pasta immediately or let it sit for an hour or two to dry slightly.
 Fill a large pot 2/3 of the way full with water and bring to a rolling boil.
-Add 1 tsp salt to the boiling water and then add the pasta.
+Add 1 tablespoon of salt to the boiling water and then add the pasta.
 Let cook for approximately 2 minutes.
 Drain and serve.

 Keywords: homemade pasta, fresh pasta, how to make pasta, pasta tutorial